Improving the Sustainability of Family Farms Through Increased Understanding of the Effects of Medicaid on Farm Assets

 • Accomplishments: 45 service providers participated in the event.

-As we navigate post Covid programming I believe we are seeing more and more it's best to have separate programs for virtual and in-person audiences.
-Speakers teach differently to various audiences and when it's hybrid it gives to many people the option to change their plans at the last minute and participate virtually instead of in-person.
+As we navigated post Covid programming we learned it was best to have separate programs for virtual and in-person audiences.
+Speakers taught differently with in person vs virtual audiences and when it was hybrid it gave many people the option to change their plans at the last minute and participate virtually instead of in-person.
+The last-minute participant mode switch created an event planning issue for in person venues.

 • Evaluation, November 30, 2023.
 35 service providers will complete the evaluation at the end of the continued education event to determine understanding/knowledge gained from the program and to determine future needs.
 PA Farm Link will tally the results.